 That's why I'm constantly urging young professionals to develop the habit of building and nurturing their network.
 Like investing in the stock market or a retirement fund, the installments you make in professional relationships accumulate value over time.
 And like your nest egg, you will appreciate being able to fall back on those relationships when your current source of security fails—a job loss, career change, business startup, etc.

 Of course, stepping up our commitment to maintaining our network is good for us old dogs too.
-The bottom line is: Make friends, take care of them, stay in touch, and you'll reap the rewards, both personally and professionally, for years to come.
+The bottom line is: Make friends and business associates, take care of them, stay in touch, and you'll reap the rewards, both personally and professionally, for years to come.
 Not a bad legacy either.